Get to know the Department of Ob/Gyn

 Karen Carlson, M.D. – director, M3 clerkship and M4 elective curriculum

-Katherine Finney, M.D. – assistant director, M3 clerkship and M4 elective curriculum
+Laura Cudzilo, M.D. – assistant director, M3 clerkship and M4 elective curriculum; medical director, Gynecology

 Mitzi Johnson – clinic manager, Olson Center outpatient clinics